YoYoGames/GMEXT-Facebook/docs/guide_setup.md

 After your new app has been created, you'll find more info on the App Dashboard on the steps to take to publish your app.
 You should take note of the **App ID** and **App Secret** as you'll need them later in GameMaker.

-For every platform that you want to use your app on, you'll need to provide additional information.
+For every platform that you want to use your app on you need to add that platform in the App Dashboard and provide additional information.

 > See: [Platform Settings](https://developers.facebook.com/docs/development/create-an-app/app-dashboard/platform-settings)